2023 Best Civil Engineering Bachelor's Degree Schools in the Middle Atlantic Region

 On average, civil eng graduates from Cornell take out $13,492 in student loans while working on their Bachelor's Degree.

-Out of the 36 schools in the Middle Atlantic Region that were part of this year’s ranking, Lafayette College landed the # 3 spot on the list.
-Lafayette is a small private not-for-profit school located in the suburb of Easton.
+Out of the 36 schools in the Middle Atlantic Region that were part of this year’s ranking, Bucknell University landed the # 4 spot on the list.
+Bucknell is a small private not-for-profit school located in the distant town of Lewisburg.

 Full Civil Engineering at Bucknell University Report

-You’ll be in good company if you decide to attend Lehigh University.
-It ranked #5 on our 2023 Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the small city of Bethlehem, Lehigh is a private not-for-profit school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Lehigh University.
+The school came in at #5 on this year’s Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the small city of Bethlehem, Lehigh is a private not-for-profit college with a moderately-sized student population.

 Full Civil Engineering at The College of New Jersey Report

-Villanova University came in at #8 in this year’s edition of the Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the suburb of Villanova, Villanova is a private not-for-profit school with a fairly large student population.
+Villanova University ranked #8 on this year’s Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large suburb of Villanova, Villanova is a private not-for-profit college with a fairly large student population.

 Full Civil Engineering at Stevens Institute of Technology Report

-Rensselaer Polytechnic Institute did quite well in this year’s ranking of the best places for civil engineering students to get a bachelor’s degree.
-It came in at #10 on the list.
-RPI is a moderately-sized private not-for-profit school located in the small city of Troy.
+Rensselaer Polytechnic Institute ranked #10 on this year’s Best Civil Engineering Bachelor’s Degree Schools in the Middle Atlantic Region list.
+RPI is a moderately-sized private not-for-profit school located in the city of Troy.

 One of 40 majors within the area of study, civil engineering has other similar majors worth exploring.